At times, Industry Skills Service Organisations (SSO) will make changes to training package products.

 During this transition period, both the superseded and new equivalent training package will remain on your scope of registration.

-If ASQA conducts an audit during this time, the auditor will check which product your RTO is delivering, and audit against that product.
+If ASQA conducts a performance assessment (audit) during this time, the assessor will check which product your RTO is delivering, and assess performance against that product.

 Staying informed about changes to training packages